NTI-Gymnasieingenjor/lunchpad/README.md

 <details>
    <summary>Turn off screens at set times</summary><br>

-   1. In the Raspberry pi terminal
+   1. In the Raspberry pi terminal write:
    ```
    $ sudo crontab -e
    ```
    > Note: This is the same place where we set the pi to automatically reboot at a certain time, and we'll use the same system again to turn of the screens.

-   2. Below where we added automatic reboot in the terminal, add the lines below and change the stars "*" accordingly to the desired time you want to turn on and off the screens.
+   2. Below where we added automatic reboot in the terminal, add the following lines below and change the stars "*" accordingly to the desired time you want to turn on and off the screens.
    ```
    30 6 * * * vcgencmd display_power 1
    * 18 * * * vcgencmd display_power 0